skrider/dendron-site-test-2/vault/site.md

 title: Hello!
 desc: ''
 nav_order: 1
-updated: 1618368931741
+updated: 1618428249972
 created: 1618360326436
 stub: false
 ---

 I'm Stephen Krider, a freshman currently studying EECS and Business under UC Berkeley's [MET program](https://met.berkeley.edu/about/).
 I started out as a mechanical engineer, but fell in love with the purity of CS, and the power it gives one to construct systems limited only by imagination.
-I am currently now on my personal journey to becoming "real programmer".
+I am currently now on my personal journey to becoming a "real programmer".

 ### Interests